After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 8. Decision about the next event

-The registred participants decide on the venue of the next event by a majority vote.
-The candidature of the
+The Board has to make the decision on the venue of the next event by a majority vote.
+The candidate presentation of the

-has to be presented personally by a member of the hosting group.
+next organizer(s) has be held during the preceding workshop by a member of the interested hosting group.

 |